TUESDAY MORNINGS WERE COSTING £3,400. HE FINALLY SAW WHY.

 On his energy dashboard, he spotted a pattern:

-• Every Tuesday at 5:00am, electricity usage spiked sharply
+Every Tuesday at 5:00am, electricity usage spiked sharply.

-• The building didn’t open until 7:30am
+The building did not open until 7:30am.

-Rob asked the on-site contractor to update the BMS schedule — a 2-minute job once identified.
 He also set up an alert in Monitor Hut, just in case anything similar started happening again.

-Rob’s ‘wins’, in his own words:
+Rob’s wins, in his own words:

 “The tech made it obvious.
 It’s not that I didn’t care before.
 I just didn’t have time to spot things like this.
 Now I do.”